Baltimore Symphony Orchestra Announces Free Summer Concert Series

 “We are thrilled to welcome the Baltimore Symphony Orchestra back to Oregon Ridge, for not just one, but four weeks of free summer concerts,” said Baltimore County Executive Johnny Olszewski.
 “The return of the BSO Free Summer Concert Series for these in-person performances is another sign that we are continuing to make progress in our recovery from the COVID-19 pandemic, and we are proud to support the BSO’s efforts to offer these cherished concerts for families of all ages.”

-The BSO said the program for each show features an all-brass ensemble performing Copland’s Fanfare for the Common Man, Joan Towers’ Fanfare for the Uncommon Woman, John Williams’ “Superman March” and Olympic Fanfare, and Sousa’s The Thunderer under the baton of Associate Conductor Nicholas Hersh and Assistant Conductor Jonathan Rush.READ MORE: 50-Year-Old Conowingo Woman Dies In Multi-Vehicle Crash Thursday
+The BSO said the program for each show features an all-brass ensemble performing Copland’s Fanfare for the Common Man, Joan Towers’ Fanfare for the Uncommon Woman, John Williams’ “Superman March” and Olympic Fanfare, and Sousa’s The Thunderer under the baton of Associate Conductor Nicholas Hersh and Assistant Conductor Jonathan Rush.READ MORE: Some American Airlines Flights Canceled At BWI Amid Reports Of Labor Shortages

 At Strathmore on July 23, BSO musicians will perform an only string chamber music concert.